SinghShweta1517/Bloom-Bliss/README.md

 # Bloom-Bliss

-Designed a plant app UI .
+Designed and implemented a user-friendly and aesthetically pleasing plant care app UI using Flutter.